PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

     *   **`checkJwtOptional`**: Allows optional authentication, properly sets `req.user` for authenticated requests while allowing anonymous access, essential for private dataset visibility logic
 *   **Token Management**: Upon successful login, the server issues a token containing the user's `id`, `username`, `email`, and `role`.
 The client stores this token in `localStorage` and includes it in the `Authorization` header for all subsequent API requests.
 *   **Role-Based Access Control (RBAC)**: The system defines three user roles with dataset-specific permissions:
-    1.  `Administrator`: Full control over all users and datasets, including private datasets of other users
+    1.  `Administrator`: Full control over all users and datasets, including private datasets of other users, access to admin panel
     2.  `Developer`: Can create datasets and manage their own (both public and private)
-    3.  `User`: Can view public datasets only
+    3.  `User`: Can create and view datasets, access to public datasets and their own private datasets
 *   **Dataset Visibility Rules**:
     *   **Public datasets**: Visible to all users (authenticated and anonymous)
     *   **Private datasets**: Only visible to the dataset owner and administrators